Automattic/regenerate-thumbnails/readme.txt

 *Disclaimer: I work for Automattic but I would recommend Photon even if I didn't.*

-= Found A Bug?
+= Need Help?
+Found A Bug?
 Want To Contribute Code? =

+Support for this plugin is provided via the [WordPress.org forums](https://wordpress.org/support/plugin/regenerate-thumbnails).

-This plugin is developed on [GitHub](https://github.com/Viper007Bond/regenerate-thumbnails).
+The source code for this plugin is available on [GitHub](https://github.com/Viper007Bond/regenerate-thumbnails).

 == Installation ==